joostm1/aad-cba/README-aad-cba-openssl.md

 # Generating certificates with openssl.

-### CBA in Azure AD has this basic certificate requirements:

-#### Users authenticate with a certificate that:
+**Users authenticate with a certificate that:**

 - provides the user's identity, i.e., the user principal name.

 - is signed by _a certain_ certificate authority (CA).

-#### Azure AD verifies the user's identity by:
+**Azure AD verifies the user's identity by:**

-- verifying that the requesting (user) certificate is signed by _a certain_ CA.
+- verifying that the requesting user certificate is signed by _a certain_ CA.

-- mapping the requesting (user) certificate to a user.
+- the ability to map the requesting user certificate to a user.

 ____
 #### Let's create this _certain_ CA as well as the user certificate.